Your Genesys Blog Subscription has been confirmed!

 By focusing spa up-sell offers on this dynamic segment that combines both demographic and behavioral data from multiple sources and channels, the team can greatly increase the effectiveness and efficiency of marketing and advertising efforts to increase up-sells.

 Finally, they determine which channels are most effective for each audience and up-sell offer.
 On the right side of the journey, we can see conversion rates for the campaign across four different channels: Google and Facebook advertising, email marketing, and personalized call to actions on the website.
 This analysis allows them to quantify the overall impact of their omnichannel approach.
-It also optimize their campaign budget to further improve results and ROI.
+It also optimizes their campaign budget to further improve results and ROI.

 Applying a similar campaign approach to their other customer segments and up-sell offers like dining and loyalty points, the team can deliver personalization at scale and improve conversion rates across the board.